homan-uppu/writing/2-Essays/Fear equality.md

 And lastly it's important to also be cautious of asymmetry when the best player is average.
 That means that not only is the institution not teaching the skills at the level of complexity required to be relevant in a highly leveraged world, it means they suck at teaching even simpler skills.

-We need entirely new playbooks to optimally build companies, educate ourselves, and even build society [^5].
-Some of these optimal paths will look quite weird.
+We need entirely new playbooks to optimally build companies, educate ourselves, and even build society [^5] that are aligned with sharply rising asymmetry.
+Some of these optimal paths will feel quite counterintuitive.

 ...